NathanCQC/pytemplate/README.md

 # qtmlib

-This is a Python 3.11 app called qtmlib.
+This is a Python 3.11 app called pytemplate.
 It uses toml instead of setup.py for configuration.
-The project includes Docker, Pyright, GitHub Actions, Black, pre-commit, and Sphinx.
+The project includes Docker, Pyright, Ruff, GitHub Actions, Black and pre-commit, and Sphinx.

 ## Project Structure